rherrmann/osgi-testsuite/README.md

 ## Usage
 Annotate a class with `@RunWith(BundleTestSuite.class)` and `@TestBundles({"bundle.1", ...})`.
 When you run this class, it will run all the tests in all the bundles.
 A test class is identified by its name.
-All public classes whose names end with 'Test' are considered test classes.
+By default all public classes whose names end with 'Test' are considered test classes.

 For example:
 ````Java